elmong/uob-avdasi-2023-B/README.md

-# COMPANY A STOP LOOKING AT OUR CODE:
+# COMPANY A STOP LOOKING AT OUR CODE

 project directory/ is where most of the thing happens